 Complete the preparation process by having the correct wiring in place for an above-ground or in-ground stainless steel hot tub.
 You might also need to fill and empty the hot tub throughout the year.
-If you have easy access to a water source, this will be simple to complete.
+This will be simple to complete if you have easy access to a water source.
 Leave space for hot tub draining as well.

 Size and Seating

 Next, consider how many people you expect to use the hot tub at one time.
 That will help you decide the size.
-If you plan on inviting extra guests over regularly, make room for a larger hot tub with seats for more than three people.
-If you plan on seating only two people at a time, small hot tubs could be the perfect option for your backyard.
+If you plan on inviting extra guests over regularly, make room for a larger hot tub with more than three seats.
+Small hot tubs could be the perfect option for your backyard if you plan on seating only two people at a time.

 Reclined seats help you decompress and fully submerge your body into the spa water.
 Lounging seats have additional jets to provide a full body massage.
 The best hot tubs are designed to prevent you from floating out of your lounging seat.